ositaka/soul-healing-decapcms/data/page/home.md

       Unlock Your Inner Healing:

-      Discover profound spiritual and emotional healing through a unique blend of ancient wisdom and modern practices.
+      Discover profound healing through a unique blend of ancient wisdom and modern practices.

       Our dedicated team, led by Tiago and Karen, provides a safe and nurturing space for you to connect with your soul and embark on a transformative journey from within.

-      Are You Seeking Clarity and Joy?
-Feeling stuck, overwhelmed, or disconnected?
+      Are you seeking love, light and wisdom?

-      Our Soul Healing sessions are tailored to your individual needs.
+      Our Golden Healing sessions are tailored to your individual needs.

-      Whether you prefer one-on-one sessions or the support of a small group, we are here physical health, enhance emotional well- being, increase spiritual awareness, and improve relationships.
+      Whether you prefer one-on-one sessions or the support of a group, online or on a distance, we are here to promote physical health, enhance emotional well-being, increase spiritual awareness, and improve relationships.
   - type: text_only
     section_type: text_only
     main_menu: